rmbolger/Posh-ACME/docs/Plugins/Combell.md

 ## Using the Plugin

-Both the API key and API secret have to be passed to the plugin as a `SecureString`, which is supported on Windows running PowerShell 5.1 or later, or on any other operating system running PowerShell 6.2 or later.

-Using `SecureString` ensures the API key and API secret are saved to disk in encrypted form by Posh-ACME for later renewals.
+The API Key and Secret and used with the `CombellApiKey` and `CombellApiSecret` parameters as SecureString values.
+Using SecureString ensures the values are saved to disk in encrypted form by Posh-ACME for later renewals.

 ``` powershell